Joint Score-Threshold Optimization for Interpretable Risk Assessment: Proposed Models

 \subsection{Two-Phase Optimization: CSO Warm-Start with MIP Refinement}

-Algorithm \ref{alg:cso-mip} presents our two-phase optimization approach.
-The CSO relaxation in Phase 1 provides a high-quality warm-start solution that significantly accelerates the subsequent MIP solve in Phase 2.
-This hybrid approach combines the computational efficiency of convex optimization with the exactness of mixed-integer programming.
-The warm-start not only reduces solve time but also helps avoid poor local optima by providing the MIP solver with a good initial feasible region.
+The CSO relaxation can provide a high-quality warm-start solution that significantly accelerates the subsequent MIP solve.
+The major challenge with implementing this warm-start approach is ensuring MIP feasibility of the warm-start solution.
+Simple rounding can be applied to adhere to integrality constraints for the risk model coefficients.
+Any continuous linear governance constraints from the MIP can be added to the CSO formulation without compromising differentiability and convexity.
+Performance constraints, on the other hand, cannot be directly added to CSO due to their reliance on the MIP binary variables.
+However, hyperparameter tuning of the CSO $\alpha$ and $\lambda$ values can be used to find solutions which satisfy these constraints.

-While our formulation allows continuous-valued scoring weights $\beta \in \mathbb{R}^p$, practical deployment often benefits from integer-valued scores that are easier for clinicians to compute mentally.
-Following the approach in \cite{ustun2019learning}, we can enforce integrality by adding constraints $\beta_j \in \mathbb{Z}$ to the MIP formulation.
-When combined with appropriate scaling of features, this yields point values similar to existing tools (e.g., 0-5 points per item).
-The trade-off between interpretability and predictive performance can be explicitly controlled through the granularity of allowed integer values.
-Our CSO warm-start remains valuable even with integer constraints, as rounding the continuous solution provides an excellent initial integer feasible solution.
+This hybrid approach of using CSO and MIP combines the computational efficiency of convex optimization with the exactness of mixed-integer programming.
+The warm-start reduces solve time and helps avoid poor local optima by providing the MIP solver with a good initial feasible region.